cfreeman/tsa/README.md

 ## TODO
-* fixup app color thing used by safari.
 * Polish up hugo-2-stork utility
 * Script up indexer (and CDN uploading)
-* A nicer way of automating CSS workflows.
 * Add quotes to metadata block and pull noteworthy tom sachs quotes out of archived articles.
 * Update office hour template to render show notes where available.
 * Update template to render the list of people in the metadata.